-Our new CD Lautensang – Scherenschnitt (2017, playing time: 54:08), priced at €15 plus €2 post and packaging, is directly available from Lautensang.
+Our CD´s, priced at €15 plus €2 post and packaging, are directly available from Duo Lautensang.

 “Reiner Köhler (Bouzouki) and Astrid Heldmaier (Northumbrian Small Pipes, Whistles, Bodhran, Vocals) are a musical couple, known by the Irish-Trad-Bands Northbound und Emerald (last one successor from the legendary Dereelium).
 The two musicians from Hannover are also united by the fascination of history and old music.
 Their album “Zeitgeister” sequentually combines the irish baroque bard Turlogh O’Carolan (“Fanny Power”, “Sir Charles Coote”), the Victorian scottish Fiddler James Scott Skinner “(The Duke of Fife´s Welcome to Deeside”) with the German poet Neidhardt von Reuenthal,13. century (“Winder wie ist”) and the English issuer John Playford, 17. century (“Grimstock”), as also the Canadian Genticorum-fiddler Pascal Gemme (“Rêve de Loulou”), Breton guitarist Arnaud Royer (“Carpe Diem”), and at last some sylistic fitting self-compositions.